United States Football League: Spring schedule vs. fall schedule

 In 1984, the league began discussing the possibility of competing head-to-head with the NFL by playing its games in the fall beginning in 1986.
 The strongest proponents of playing in the fall were Chicago owner Eddie Einhorn and Generals owner Donald Trump.
 Einhorn and Trump argued that if the USFL moved to the fall, it would eventually force a merger with the NFL in which the older league would have to admit at least some USFL teams.
 They also argued that if a merger did occur, the surviving teams' original investment would more than double.

 A consulting firm recommended sticking with a spring season.
-Despite the protests of many of the league's "old guard", who wanted to stay with the original plan of playing football in the spring months, on August 22, 1984 the owners voted to move to the fall starting in 1986.
+Despite the protests of many of the league's "old guard", who wanted to stay with the original plan of playing football in the spring months, on August 22, 1984, the owners voted to move to the fall starting in 1986.
 On April 29, 1985, the league's owners voted 13–2 to reaffirm their decision to begin playing a fall season in 1986.
 Tampa Bay Bandits owner John F. Bassett, who had registered one of the two "nay" votes, declared his intention to pull his team out of the USFL and organize a new spring football league.
 However, failing health (he died from cancer in May 1986) forced Bassett to abandon his plans and sell the Bandits to minor partner Lee Scarfone, who agreed to keep the franchise in the USFL.
 The spring advocates had lost, and the fall advocates now set their sights on forcing a merger with the NFL, or at the very least winning a sizable settlement and securing a TV network for fall broadcasts.
-The USFL had jettisoned its original model of spring football in favor of the risky gamble (but potentially lucrative return) of going head-to-head with the NFL.